Surfers should goofy-foot it to Nobby's Beach, just north of the baths – the fast left-hander known as the Wedge is at its northern end.

 Nobby's Head information

 Originally an island, this headland at the entrance to Newcastle’s harbour was joined to the mainland by a stone breakwater built by convicts between 1818 and 1846; many of those poor souls were lost to the wild seas during its construction.
-The walk along the spit towards the lighthouse and meteorological station is exhilarating, with waves crashing about your ears and joggers jostling your elbows.
+The walk along the spit towards the lighthouse and meteorological station is exhilarating.